benpigchu/pikaserver.prototype/README.md

 # pikaserver.prototype

 The rewrote prototype of the pikaserver.
-It will run on the benpigchu.com in future.
+It runs on the benpigchu.com at present.

-For current using version, see `legacy-master` branch.
+For previously used version, see `legacy-master` branch.

 The project is designed as a single-file single-domain site server with advanced configable static file serving feature, js extension and some util.
 But also it's possible to add multi-domain support and more complex feature without modify the script itself.